mel-OR/Bacon/README.md

 ## Running the tests
 * From the main project folder "Bacon" run `yarn test:ui` to run the entire UI test suite
+* From the main project folder "Bacon" run `yarn test:api` to run the API tests

 ## Troubleshooting
 * You may need to install node-gyp under your root access.
 You'll see a Permission denied error if so.
 Run `sudo yarn add -g node-gyp` instead and enter your user's machine account password when prompted.